3xnihil/LazyFPGA/README.md

 * If you intend to run **Questa (Vsim), a [license key file](https://licensing.intel.com)**

 ### Motivation
-* The **original installer** does an **incomplete job.** On Linux, it is limited to download Quartus' components on Linux, but won't actually *install* all the stuff.
+* The **original "installer" does not do its job.** Unlike on Windows, on Linux it is limited to download Quartus' components, but won't actually *install* all the stuff. **Making it usable Intel lets up to you ...**

-* **Intel** does not deliver **neither a package nor a fully working installer for Linux distros** (unlike on Windows).
+* **Nor Intel provides a (closed-source) package for Linux distros.**

-* **By default, Linux users are left behind** with a less than half-baked setup and have to tinker around.

 * **Information on how to make Quartus eventually work is spread across a bunch of different places** and mostly incomplete.

+➡️ **By default, Linux users are left behind** with a less than half-baked setup and have to tinker around.

 ### How it helps
 **LazyFPGA aims to fill this gap.** It saves the hassels coming with an incomplete setup.
-It puts all the information out there right into a single script and hopefully saves yout a lot of headache
+It puts all the information out there right into a single script and hopefully saves yout a lot of headache.
 Sometimes, even Linux users like being lazy.

 **LazyFPGA** ...